dashluu/Tinyparse/README.md

 * **CharBuffer**: has an internal buffer which holds characters read from a stream (usually a file).
 * **Lexer**:
     * Has an instance of CharBuffer to extract tokens from the input stream.
-    * Identifies each token's type using the ReservedTable object.
+    * Identifies each token's type using the three types of tables below.

-### Reserved table
+### Keyword table

-* The code for the reserved table is in the package `Reserved`.
+* The code for the keyword table is in the package `Keywords`.
-* It is a handcoded table which maps strings to token types and token types to objects that store reserved data.
-* There are three types of reserved objects: keyword, operator, and data type.
-    * **Keyword**: a reserved word used by the language that does not act as an operator.
-    * **Operator**: '+', '-', '*', '/', '=', '<', '>', etc.
-    * **Data type**: built-in basic types such as integer, floating-point, string, etc.
+* The table is handcoded so values are predetermined.
+* It stores all keywords that have been reserved for the language.

 ### Operator table

-* The code for the operator table is in the package `Reserved`.
+* The code for the operator table is in the package `Operators`.
-* Similar to the reserved table, it is also handcoded.
+* Similar to the keyword table, it is also handcoded.
-* It is a collection of tables that store operator properties: one for prefix operators, one for infix operators, one for postfix operators, one for precedences, and one for associativity(not yet implemented).
+* It is a collection of tables that store operators and their properties: one for prefix operators, one for infix operators, one for postfix operators, one for precedences, and one for associativities.

+### Type table

+* The code for the type table is in the package `Types`.
+* Like other tables, it is handcoded.
+* It stores all built-in data types and their sizes.

 ### Symbol tables